Asymptotic Geometry of Four-Dimensional Steady Solitons: Asymptotic cone of the soliton

-We are now ready to prove the main result of this section.
-The main ingredient is the second half of Theorem \ref{thm:full-linear-bound-proof}.
-From Theorem \ref{existence-of-x-+-}, note that the scalar curvature vanishes at infinity iff $G(x_+)=0=G(x_-)$. \begin{theorem} Assume $(M^4,g,f)$ is a steady soliton that satisfies \hyperref[assumption:A1]{(A1)}, \hyperref[assumption:A2]{(A2)}, \hyperref[assumption:A3]{(A3)}, and \hyperref[assumption:A4]{(A4)}.
-Suppose $\lim_{d(x,o)\to \infty}R(x)=0$.
+completing the proof. \end{proof} We now prove the second half of Theorem \ref{thm:main-theorem-2-stronger-scalar-bound} using Theorem \ref{thm:full-linear-bound-proof}.
+Recall from Theorem \ref{existence-of-x-+-} that the scalar curvature vanishes at infinity if and only if $G(x_+)=0=G(x_-)$. \begin{theorem} Assume $(M^4,g,f)$ is a steady soliton that satisfies \textup{\hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}}.
+Suppose that $\lim_{d(x,o)\to \infty}R(x)=0$.
 Then, the asymptotic cone of $(M,g)$ is a ray. \end{theorem} \begin{proof} Let $v,w\in T_oM$ be two unit vectors.
-Let $\g_v,\g_w:[0,\infty)\to M$ denote two minimal geodesic rays emanating from $o$ with initial velocities $v,w$ respectively.
+Let $\g_v,\g_w:[0,\infty)\to M$ denote two minimizing geodesic rays emanating from $o$ with initial velocities $v,w$ respectively.